michaelorella/lignin-kmc/README.md

 Aggregates analysis of oligomer length and bond types, and these same properties post C-O bond cleavage.

-### kmc_functions.py

-#### FUNCTIONS

-__quick_frag_size__(monomer)
-- monomer = Monomer = instance of monomer object that we want to check
-- return = str = 'monomer' or 'oligomer'

-Uses the open positions attribute of the monomer object to determine whether there is anything connected to this monomer yet

 __update_events__(monomers, adj, last_event, events, rate_vec, rate_dict, max_mon=500)
-- monomers = dict() = maps the index of the monomer to the object and the events that a change to this index would effect
+- state_dict = dict() = maps the index of the monomer to the object and the events that a change to this index would effect
 - adj = dok_matrix = adjacency matrix
 - last_event = Event = the previous event that occurred
-- events = dict() = map the hash value of each event to the unique event - this is all of the possible events at the current state after the method is run
+- event_dict = dict() = map the hash value of each event to the unique event - this is all of the possible events at the current state after the method is run
 - rate_vec = dict() = map the hash value of each event to the rate of that event
-- rate_dict = dict() = the rates that are obtained *a priori* from DFT calculations
+- rate_dict = dict() = the reaction rates for all possible reactions, in 1/s or 1/monomer-second
 - max_mon = int = the maximum number of monomers in the simulation
 - return = None